intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv4/README.md

    precision, and docker image to use, along with your path to the ImageNet TF Records that you generated in step 3.

-   Inception V4 can be run to test accuracy, throughput, or latency.
+   Inception V4 can be run to test accuracy, batch inference, or online inference.
 Use one of the following examples below, depending on your use case.

    For accuracy (using your `--data-location`, `--accuracy-only` and